snail007/agentX/README.md

 # agentX
-aim to be a any function agent on linux
+Aim to be a any function agent on linux